canonical/k8s-snap/docs/src/_parts/cis/master.md

 #### Control 1.1.4

-Description: Ensure that the controller manager pod specification file ownership is set to root:root (Automated)
+Description: Ensure that the controller manager configuration file ownership is set to root:root (Automated)

 Audit: